The Joker Is Wild: Production

-Borrowing from the book, a number of real persons' names are used as fictionalized versions of Lewis' family and friends.
-Sinatra performs a cleaned-up facsimile of Lewis' nightclub act and repeats a number of his trademark jibes and onstage drinking schtick.

 Critical reception

 The Joker Is Wild opened to mostly favorable reviews.

-Los Angeles Times reviewer Phillip K. Scheuer wrote, "[Sinatra] catches the bitter inner restlessness almost too well...When Lewis, highball in hand, is reciting them [the drunk monologues] his natural clown's grin takes the curse off their cynicism; from Sinatra the gags come out bitter and barbed."
+Los Angeles Times reviewer Phillip K. Scheuer wrote, "[Sinatra] catches the bitter inner restlessness almost too well ...
+When Lewis, highball in hand, is reciting them [the drunk monologues] his natural clown's grin takes the curse off their cynicism; from Sinatra the gags come out bitter and barbed."

 Films and Filming reviewer Gordon Gow stated, "One consolation in the glossy gloom of this downbeat drama is that Frank Sinatra has sufficient talent and taste to break through the wall of embarrassment that is bound to arise between an audience and the film case-history of an unanonymous alcoholic."

-Variety commented on the "major job Sinatra does... alternately sympathetic and pathetic, funny and sad".
+Variety commented on the "major job Sinatra does ... alternately sympathetic and pathetic, funny and sad".

 This movie won the 1957 Academy Award for Best Original Song, for "All the Way", by Jimmy Van Heusen and Sammy Cahn in an oft-reprised arrangement from Nelson Riddle.
 When the film was re-released some years later, its title was changed for a period to All the Way, due to the immense popularity of the film's theme song, which peaked at number 2 in Billboard.

-On Lewis' 1961 comedy album, It Is Now Post Time, he discusses his thoughts on the film:
+On Lewis's 1961 comedy album, It Is Now Post Time, he discusses his thoughts on the film:

 Sinatra did my life story, ladies and gentlemen, in a picture called The Joker Is Wild.
 And those of you who saw the picture, it wasn't my true story.
 Paramount couldn't get a liquor licence.
-But it was a good picture...
+But it was a good picture ...
 There were two girls in the picture, Jeanne Crain and Mitzi Gaynor.
 They were supposed to be in love with me in my early days of vaudeville.
-And I must have been stiff - I can't remember these broads at all.
+And I must have been stiff—I can't remember these broads at all.
 But they were in love with me throughout the picture, and sometimes I think Sinatra had more fun playing my life than I had living it.
 But that's the way the Pepsi pops, you know.